hotwired/turbo-site/docs/handbook/04_streams.md

 </turbo-stream>
 ```

 This `messages/message` template partial can then also be used to re-render the message following an edit/update operation.
-Or to supply new messages created by other users over a WebSocket connection.
+Or to supply new messages created by other users over a WebSocket or a SSE connection.
 Being able to reuse the same templates across the whole spectrum of use is incredibly powerful, and key to reducing the amount of work it takes to create these modern, fast applications.

 ## Progressively Enhance When Necessary